prdsrm/phronesis/README.md

 ## Usage as a cloud function

-NOTE: it doesn't work on DigitalOcean because... `gotd/td` build requires too much memory, since its generated code.
+NOTE: I implemented it, checkout 733806a852803b865d6a0810b9c2be962d59c497, but it doesn't work on DigitalOcean because... `gotd/td` build requires too much memory, since its generated code, so the compilation process is killed.
+Can't really do anything about it.
+Cloud Functions support on DO is way too early.

 Deploy this cloud function:
 - Follow <https://docs.digitalocean.com/products/functions/how-to/create-functions/> carefully